TimoVesalainen/Tiled-Map-Inserter/README.md

 # Nintenlord's Tiled map inserter

+## Note

+Haven't actually tested this with any of the latest versions of Tiled.

 ## How to use

 *Choose the Tiled map you wish to insert as the Tiled file